-At the crossroads of Western Asian iconography, calligraphy, and digital arts, Chrabieh's current artworks are part of her integrated iconography collection which is about expressing pieces of wounded memories of war by sublimating reality.
-Each icon depicts scattered elements of women torn by the vicious cycle of war and gives shape to the absence, the missing, the unspoken,... to the afterlives of war survivors in their grief, nostalgia, and remorse co-mingling with hope for a future in which they reclaim the past from ossification, fixed boundaries, and amnesia.
-Each icon is an attempt to beautify life, transcend the limitations set by tragedy, and is an experience of the sublime that lurks within and beyond the ambiguity of traumas in a quest for the healing of life.
+Chrabieh's artworks are part of her integrated (phygital) iconography collections - ex-pressing pieces of wounded memories of war by sublimating reality.
+Each icon depicts scattered elements of women torn by the vicious cycle of physical/psychological war and gives shape to the absence, the missing, the unspoken, the disintegrated,... to the after-lives of war survivors in their grief, nostalgia, exile, and remorse co-mingling with a slight hope (if any) for a future in which they reclaim the past from ossification, fixed boundaries, and hyperamnesia/hypoamnesia while transforming the immutable darkness to transitory realms.